Seraf/LISA/docs/_build/html/_sources/lisa-engine.txt

 **debug**: Display the debug/verbose mode.
 The value is false by default.

+**enable_secure_mode**: With this value set to True, it will use the SSL to authenticate and secure the connection.
+The value is false by default.

+**enable_unsecure_mode**: This parameter let anyone to connect to the default port without authentication.
+Should be used in local only.
+The value is True by default.

+**wit_url**: Contains the Wit url to use it online or offline.

+**wit_token**: The token to connect on Wit.

+**wit_confidence**: Wit will give you suggestions if it don't know exactly how to handle your sentence.
+Wit will train but it's better to check a minimum of confidence.
+The default value is 0.800

 Rules
 -----
 LISA Engine include a rule engine to allow the user to modify the behavior of a plugin.